servuscms/servus/README.md

 **Also keep in mind that everything changes all the time without prior notice!** So using it for a production website is very risky.
 For now...

-### UI

-It is worth mentioning, before you go any further with false expectations, that **Servus** has a very basic admin interface which is not only lacking features but also still buggy.
-Don't rely on it... yet!

 ### Beginners

 Does the above sound complicated to you?